No form of art goes beyond ordinary consciousness as film does, straight to our emotions, deep into the twilight room of the soul.

 The directing, the cinematography, the shooting, the camera movements, the sound, the editing are the skills that a filmmaker must have to manage all the steps of an audiovisual product up to its post-production.

-Raised in a family of directors and actors, Luca Caserta graduated in Filmmaking at Movie Academy of Cinecittà (Rome - Italy), majoring in movie direction and screenwriting with Carlo Lizzani, Giacomo Scarpelli, Cristiano Bortone, Franco Brogi Taviani and Mario Brenta.
-Here he also studied Cinematography, Shooting and Cinema with Giuseppe Pinori, Daniele Nannuzzi and Giuseppe Berardini and attended the workshops held by Pupi Avati, Carlo Verdone and Luis Bacalov.
+Raised in an artistically inspiring environment within a familiy of directors, writers and actors, after the master’s degree in Prehistoric Archaeology Luca Caserta decided to pursue the artistic career, working in theater first, then obtaining the Filmmaking Degree at Movie Academy of Cinecittà (Rome - Italy), majoring in movie direction and screenwriting with Carlo Lizzani, Giacomo Scarpelli, Cristiano Bortone, Franco Brogi Taviani and Mario Brenta.
+Here he also studied cinematography, shooting and cinema with Giuseppe Pinori, Daniele Nannuzzi and Giuseppe Berardini and attended the workshops held by Pupi Avati, Carlo Verdone and Luis Bacalov.

-He's author of short films, feature films, documentaries, music videos, commercials, promos and art videos.
-His movies have been presented at many Festivals (among which Cannes Film Festival, David di Donatello Awards - Rome, European Short Film Festival - Berlin, Roma Cinema DOC, Miami Independent Film Festival, Los Angeles Cinefest, Clermont-Ferrand Film Festival, Hollywood Screenings Film Festival, Canada's World International Film Festival where he won the Honorable Mention).
-His short film "Dal profondo - Out of the Depths", reviewed on CIAK magazine, is distributed on demand in the U.S. and worldwide by IndiePix Films.
+He's author of short films, documentaries, music videos, commercials, promos and art videos.
+His movies have been presented at many Festivals (Cannes Film Festival, David di Donatello Awards - Rome, European Short Film Festival - Berlin, Roma Cinema DOC, Miami Independent Film Festival, Los Angeles CineFest, Clermont-Ferrand Film Festival, Hollywood Screenings Film Festival, Canada's World International Film Festival where he won the Honorable Mention for The Other Side of the Moon and Top Indie Film Awards, where he gained the Best Editing Award for Tell Me Who I Am and Europe Asia Festival of Cinema as Best European Short Film for Dimmi chi sono...).
+His short film Out of the Depths, reviewed also on the italian movie magazine CIAK, is distributed on demand in the U.S. and worldwide by IndiePix Films.
+Along with Inside the Mirror and The Other Side of the Moon, the movie is part of the "trilogy on the double", focused on the investigation of what is hidden in the deepest part of the human soul.
+The editing supervision of Inside the Mirror is by Ugo De Rossi, editor, among others, of Fellini, Pasolini, Bertolucci, Petri and Rosi.
+Tell Me Who I Am includes the song "Piccola stella senza cielo" by Luciano Ligabue, courtesy of the artist, of Warner Music Italia and of Warner Chappell Music Italiana.

-Veneto Factory presenta: Luca Caserta (Radio Belluno); PopCorn: Speciale intervista Luca Caserta (Fuori Aula Network); Radio CL1 incontra Luca Caserta (Radio CL1); L’officina del Cinema – Lezioni di regia: Luca Caserta e le sue opere (Filmese); Caserta filma l’arte di Butturini.
-L’incontro di due linguaggi (L’Arena); La fabbrica della tela (Fabrique du Cinéma); Approda a Vienna il film di Caserta e Butturini (L'Arena); "L'altra faccia della luna" di Luca Caserta a Berlino (Cinemaitaliano.info)
+"Nuove Officine Cinematografiche - Film a disposizione su YouTube" (Corriere della Sera); "Dal profondo", un film di Luca Caserta al Teatro Lo Spazio - Roma (Il Terzo News); Veneto Factory presenta: Luca Caserta (Radio Belluno); PopCorn: Speciale intervista Luca Caserta (Fuori Aula Network); Radio CL1 incontra Luca Caserta (Radio CL1); L’officina del Cinema – Lezioni di regia: Luca Caserta e le sue opere (Filmese); Caserta filma l’arte di Butturini.
+L’incontro di due linguaggi (L’Arena); La fabbrica della tela (Fabrique du Cinéma); Approda a Vienna il film di Caserta e Butturini (L'Arena); "L'altra faccia della luna" di Luca Caserta a Berlino (Cinemaitaliano)

 Caserta, un "corto" in viaggio negli USA pensando ai David (L'Arena); Distribuzione internazionale per il corto "Dal profondo" (Fabrique du Cinéma); Acclaimed horror short “Out of the Depths” out now (Metal Life – U.S.A.); “Dal profondo” – L’horror gotico di Luca Caserta (Non Solo Gore); “Dal profondo” a Cannes.
 Il ritorno di Luca Caserta (L’Arena); Night out @ the museum: Trento Screening of “Out of the Depths” (IndiePix Films – U.S.A.); Dentro lo specchio dell’inconscio (L’ideale)